Sign up now, places are limited ! !

 Graham Fitch, piano

-Based in London, Graham Fitch maintains an international career not only as a pianist, but also as a teacher, adjudicator, and writer.
+Based in London, Graham Fitch maintains an international career not only as a pianist, but also as a teacher, adjudicator and writer.
 His workshops and classes, which he gives all over the world, have received high praise for their creative and illuminating approach to the subject.
-First Prizewinner in the Mieczyslaw Munz Piano Competition, he graduated with honours from the Royal College of Music in London as Hopkinson Gold Medallist.
+First Prizewinner in the Mieczyslaw Munz Piano Competition, he graduated with honours from the Royal College of Music in London as a Hopkinson Gold Medallist.
 His teachers at the RCM included Stephen Savage, Peter Wallfisch and Roger Vignoles.
-A Fulbright Scholarship then took him to the United States, where he completed his studies with Ann Schein and Nina Svetlanova, as well as participating in weekly classes with Leon Fleisher.
+A Fullbright Scholarship then took him to the United States, where he completed his studies with Ann Schein and Nina Svetlanova, as well as participating in weekly classes with Leon Fleisher.

 From 1997 to 2008, Graham Fitch was Head of Keyboard at the South African College of Music, University of Cape Town, from where he travelled to Australia, New Zealand and the USA to perform and teach.
 Graham gave recitals, masterclasses and keynote addresses at four successive Australasian Piano Pedagogy Conferences across Australia from 1999 to 2005.
 He was in residence at the Royal Academy of Music in London in 2006, giving a masterclass, directing a performance class and teaching the Head of Piano's studio.